AerialX/Kammy/README.md

 exploit that adds the peek/poke syscalls.
 Kammy was inspired by Treeki's Nintendo Wii game patching system, Kamek.

-**Until an open-source SDK is released, Sony SDK tools must be used to build Kammy.
-This makes the distribution of any Kammy binaries illegal at this time.**

 Building
 --------
-Building Kammy requires three different gcc compiler toolchains.
+Building Kammy requires different gcc compiler toolchains.

 * gcc: A normal host gcc is required to build the raw2h application.
-* ppu-lv2-gcc: Used to compile the loader, only available from Sony.
 * ppu-gcc, ppu-binutils: A version of gcc that will compile 64bit PowerPC instructions is required to build the patches.
 Linux packages can be found on [BSC.es](http://www.bsc.es/plantillaH.php?cat_id=461).
   (note: ppu-lv2-gcc may suffice for this, untested)
 * xxd: Creating patch bin files requires the xxd tool to be installed.
+* dd: Also required for building the patch bin files.

 With these dependencies installed, you can build Kammy by simply cd'ing to the *loader* directory and running: